That Boost Memory & Intelligence

 There's nothing wrong with fatty cuts of red meat but there's little-to-no iron in the fat, so, lean red meat has a superior nutritional density.

-One of many studies on the role of iron in neuroprocessing show that higher hemoglobin levels correlate with improved CNS (central nervous system) and brain functions.
+One of many studies on the role of iron in neuroprocessing shows that higher hemoglobin levels correlate with improved CNS (central nervous system) and brain functions.
 (9)

 One solution to help absorb the iron in red meat is to consume a quality source of Vitamin C with the meat such as broccoli or a glass of orange juice.